 There are many summer camps for children who have diabetes.
 Such settings can help children learn about their disease and about how to manage it.
 Also, the camp setting introduces them to other children who have type 1 diabetes.
 If you arm your child with the proper knowledge, it not only empowers him or her to take responsibility for self-care but also provides a greater understanding of the disease and why it's important to treat it.

 Support for you

 Remember that your family is not alone in dealing with your child's diabetes.
-Your diabetes team coordinator can direct you to local support groups as well as many resources on the Internet and publications from organizations such as the Canadian Diabetes Association.
+Your diabetes team coordinator can direct you to local support groups as well as many resources on online and publications from organizations such as Diabetes Canada.
 In addition to providing emotional support, these groups can also direct you to information you need to overcome whatever hurdles arise in your child's experience with diabetes.

 - Diabetes in Children: Care Plan for School or Daycare

 - Type 1 Diabetes in Children: Emotional Issues

 - Type 1 Diabetes in Children: Making Mealtime Happier

 - Type 1 Diabetes in Children: Safe Exercise